hyblocker/hyblocker/README.md

 ---

-- [**Hekky PBR**](https://github.com/hyblocker/hekky-shaders), a group of physically based shaders for Unity, based on Disney's BRDF and the GGX specular model.
 - [**Hekky Shaders**](https://docs.hyblocker.dev/en/shaders/hekky-atmosphere/what-is-hekky-atmosphere/), a collection of shaders which compliment Hekky PBR, aiming to allow for higher fidelity visuals in Unity with relative ease, all while aiming for high performance in VR.
 - [**Augmented Hip**](https://github.com/aughip/augmented-hip), a custom, purely software based, virtual hip tracker, for SteamVR, which uses inverse kinematics for hip estimation, provided you have leg tracking.
 - [**Hekky Shader Documentation**](https://github.com/hyblocker/hekky-shader-docs), using [Astro](https://astro.build) and custom controls, to generate a static documentation website from markdown.